 For the writing version, the first student to write the word or sentence based on the picture drawn gets a point for their team.
 Also, I’ve played the writing version two ways: 1) The students come up to the board and write their answer on the chalk/whiteboard.
 Or 2) Each team gets a mini whiteboard, marker, and eraser, so standing students stay at their desks.

 If playing this game with only one student, you can use the speaking version of this game like flashcards.
 For an added challenge, maybe you even add a timer where the student has to say the answer in the amount of time given (ex.
 5 sec).

-Variable.
-It depends on how many rounds you have in the game.
-I usually play for 15-20min.
+(NOTE: The runtime for this game can VARY depending on how many rounds you have in the game.
+I usually play for 15-20min.)

 No runtime information has been submitted yet for this number of students.
 If you have used it with your students and would like to share how long it took to play, please fill out the form on the last tab.
 It would be very much appreciated and would be a big help to other teachers like you!